Abderrahim Najah

 Abderrahim Najah (born 20 November 1984) is a Moroccan basketball player currently playing for AS Salé of the Division Excellence.

 Professional career

-Najah started his career in 2004 with Raja Oval where he played five years.
+Najah started his career in 2004 with Raja CA where he played for five years.

 In 2009, he transferred to AS Salé.
 In 2017, Najah won the FIBA Africa Clubs Champions Cup with Salé.
 He was on Salé's roster for the 2021 BAL season, the first season of the Basketball Africa League.

+Najah transferred to FUS Rabat in the 2023 offseason.

 National team career

 Najah is a member of the Morocco national basketball team.
 He participated in both the 2007 and 2009 FIBA Africa Championship.